daniel-salgado/M-Test/README.md

 * Calculate the income tax

 And it is separated in 3 classes:
-* InputFile.cs => Resposible for reading the input file and get values from it
+* InputFile.cs => Responsible for reading the input file and get values from it
 * ProcessIncomeTax.cs => Responsible for the calculations
 * EmployeePaySlip.cs => Class that is used as object model